 - Another major attraction of Kanchenjunga is the numerous mountains that you get to explore throughout the trek.

-Lhotse is the fourth highest mountain on the Earth with the elevation of 8516m.
-The long east-west crest is situated south of Mt Everest and the summits of the two peaks are connected via South Col, a vertical ridge that does not drop below 8000m.
-Lhotse is usually mistaken as south peak of the Everest massif.
+Lhotse is the fourth highest mountain on the earth, with an elevation of 8,516 meters.
+The long east-west crest is situated south of Mt Everest, and the summits of the two peaks are connected via South Col, a vertical ridge that does not drop below 8,000 meters.
+Lhotse is usually mistaken as the south peak of the Everest massif.
 Fritz Luchsinger and Ernest Reiss were the first mountaineers who climbed Lhotse in 1956.
-There are two subsidiary peaks, Lhotse Shar, east of the main summit and Nuptse, a high mountain on the mountain’s west ridge.
+Lhotse Shar, east of the main summit, and Nuptse, a high mountain on the mountain’s west ridge, are two subsidiary peaks.

-The route to Lhotse is same as Mt Everest from the Everest Base Camp until Camp 3.
-Lhotse is a like a neglected younger sibling of Mt Everest as Mt Everest gets all the attention while Lhotse is less busy.
-When Lhotse was first climbed in 1956, the Lhotse middle actually remained the highest unclimbed point on Earth for several years.
-Later, it was climbed by Russian expedition in 2011.
+The route to Lhotse is the same as Mt Everest from the Everest Base Camp until Camp 3.
+Lhotse is like a neglected younger sibling of Mt Everest as Mt Everest gets all the attention while Lhotse is less busy.
+When Lhotse was first climbed in 1956, the Lhotse middle actually remained the highest unclimbed point on earth for several years.
+Later, it was climbed by a Russian expedition in 2011.

 Major Facts about Mt Lhotse